coderefinery/social-coding/talk.md

 - If you build on something, you form a **derivative work**
 - Then, the original creator may have rights to what you make
-- .emph[The whole point of this talk is to make sure that *you can make derivative works* and *others can make derivative works from you*]
+- The whole point of this talk is to make sure that .emph[you can make derivative works] and .emph[others can make derivative works from you]

+---

+## Derivative work examples

-### Is derivative work
+### Is a derivative work

+- Download some code from a website and add on to it
+- Download some code from a website and use a function in your code
 - Changing the code
 - Extending the code
 - Completely rewriting the code